Pukei-Pukei/MyViT/README.md

 # Introduction
-MyViT is simplified version of `timm/models/vision_transformer`
+MyViT is simplified version of [`rwightman/pytorch-image-models/timm/models/vision_transformer`](https://github.com/rwightman/pytorch-image-models/blob/main/timm/models/vision_transformer.py)

-This project aim to make easy to review code and the paper *<An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale>*
+This project aim to make easy to review code and the paper [*<An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale>*](https://arxiv.org/pdf/2010.11929.pdf)

 # Equations